Messaging#

 Mainflux supports MQTT-over-WS, rather than pure WS protocol.
 This brings numerous benefits for IoT applications that are derived from the properties of MQTT - like QoS and PUB/SUB features.

-There are 2 reccomended Javascript libraries for implementing browser support for Mainflux MQTT-over-WS connectivity:
+There are 2 recommended Javascript libraries for implementing browser support for Mainflux MQTT-over-WS connectivity:

 As WS is an extension of HTTP protocol, Mainflux exposes it on port 80